twbs/bootstrap/docs/components/navs.md

 #### .tab('show')

-Selects the given tab and shows its associated content.
-Any other tab that was previously selected becomes unselected and its associated content is hidden. **Returns to the caller before the tab pane has actually been shown** (i.e. before the `shown.bs.tab` event occurs).
+Selects the given tab and shows its associated pane.
+Any other tab that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (i.e. before the `shown.bs.tab` event occurs).

 {% highlight js %}
 $('#someTab').tab('show')